Ziwox logo

 Ziwox considering Neutral bias for this asset and we predict side movement in the long-term.

-Our Ziwox A, mid-term Fundamental Score for NZD is 5. and Fundamental Score for JPY is 10.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for NZD is 2. and Fundamental Score for JPY is -8.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance